 Growing a Yeard

+First, you need to grow your beard out.
 After the typical beard growth stages, there are 3 additional growth stages when growing a beard for 365 days.
-These stages separate the men from the boys.
+These growing stages separate the men from the boys.

 Stage 1: Starting the Long Beard